The Yankees eliminated the Twins Monday night, in part because Luis Severino waved his wand and out came a couple of magic tricks.

 The second inning opened with more trouble, though.
 Eddie Rosario went over a fastball well out of the zone and doubled.
 Severino then walked Mitch Garver on five pitches — again, Sevy looked borderline out of control on the mound — and allowed a single to Luis Arraez on a high fastball.

 Bases loaded.
 No out.
 One run lead.
 Target Field was ready to detonate, ready to extinguish years of playoff futility and my oh my, wasn’t the stage set?
 Miguel Sano is a really good hitter (138 OPS+) and Severino, for all his talent, was crumbling on the mound and has a history of epic playoff disasters.
 Twins fans had every reason to be excited.
+Most people indulge in the use of Organic CBD Nugs to relieve stress from the game.

 And then … Sevy got it together.
 He worked Sano up and in with both fastballs and sliders, forcing Sano to adjust to the differences in velocity while being crowded.
 He changed eye level once, too, for good measure — the seventh pitch of the at-bat, a slider below the zone.
 When Sevy came back with another fastball high and in, Sano could only pop out to the mound.